-The holders of Series B Preferred Stock are entitled to dividends payable as follows: (i) a number of shares of common stock equal to 20% of the number of shares of common stock issuable upon conversion of the Series B Preferred Stock then held by such holder on March 13, 2025, and (ii) a number of shares of common stock equal to 20% of the number of shares of common stock issuable upon conversion of the Series B Preferred Stock then held by such holder on March 13, 2026.
-Under the terms of the Series B Preferred Stock, a holder that converts its Series B Preferred Stock prior to March 13, 2025 or March 13, 2026, as the case may be, will not receive the dividend that accrues on such date with respect to such converted Series B Preferred Stock.
-The holders of the Series B Preferred Stock also will be entitled to dividends equal, on an as-if-converted to shares of common stock basis, to and in the same form as dividends actually paid on shares of the common stock when, as, and if such dividends are paid on shares of the common stock.
+The holders of our Series B-1 Preferred Stock are entitled to dividends payable as follows: (i) a number of shares of common stock equal to 20% of the number of shares of common stock issuable upon conversion of the Series B-1 Preferred Stock then held by such holder on May 6, 2025, and (ii) a number of shares of common stock equal to 20% of the number of shares of common stock issuable upon conversion of the Series B-1 Preferred Stock then held by such holder on May 6, 2026.
+Under the terms of the Series B-1 Preferred Stock, a holder that converts its Series B-1 Preferred Stock prior to May 6, 2025 or May 6, 2026, as the case may be, will not receive the dividend that accrues on such date with respect to such converted Series B-1 Preferred Stock.
+The holders of the Series B-1 Preferred Stock also will be entitled to dividends equal, on an as-if-converted to shares of common stock basis, to and in the same form as dividends actually paid on shares of the common stock when, as, and if such dividends are paid on shares of the common stock.